jgonmor16/Convolutional-Maze-Runner-Robot/README.md

 maze
 * Run the A* Pathfinding Algorithm to find the shortest route
 * Encode the resulting route as instructions
-* Send the instructuions via Bluetooth to the Arduino moduled attached to the robot
+* Send the instructions via Bluetooth to the Arduino moduled attached to the robot

 LIBRARIES REQUIERED